KarlEilebrecht/patterns-kompakt-code/README.md

 Every scenario is documented in a dedicated Markdown file.
 By intention I have chosen different scenarios than those described in the book, for practical programming reasons on the one hand and on the other hand to give the readers a second view on each pattern.
 Leveraging test cases allowed me to separate setup and dynamic demonstration aspects from the class structure of a pattern.

-By adjusting the log-level ([SLF4J](http://www.slf4j.org/)+[Logback](http://logback.qos.ch/)) you can watch a pattern _at work_.
-The pattern examples do not depend on each other, so that (besides a few utility classes) you have maximum cohesion and focus inside a pattern's package.
+By adjusting the log-level ([SLF4J](https://www.slf4j.org/)+[Logback](https://logback.qos.ch/)) you can watch a pattern _at work_.
+The pattern examples do not depend on each other, so that (besides a few utility classes) you have maximum cohesion and focus inside each pattern's package.

 I invite you to experiment with the patterns and to think about the choice that was made.
 Maybe you will come to the conclusion that a different pattern would have been better for a particular scenario?

 Most important: **Have fun! :smirk:**

-_Karl Eilebrecht, February 2021_
+_Karl Eilebrecht, January 2024_

 ## The Patterns